chef/chef-web-docs/chef_master/source/resource_systemd_unit.rst

 The systemd_unit resource has the following properties:

+``content``
+   **Ruby Type:** String, Hash

+   A string or hash that contains a systemd `unit file <https://www.freedesktop.org/software/systemd/man/systemd.unit.html>`_ definition that describes the properties of systemd-managed entities, such as services, sockets, devices, and so on.
+In Chef 14.4 or later, repeatable options can be implemented with an array.

+``triggers_reload``
+   **Ruby Type:** true, false | **Default Value:** ``true``

+   Specifies whether to trigger a daemon reload when creating or deleting a unit.

 ``unit_name``
    **Ruby Type:** String | **Default Value:** ``'name'``

+   The name of the unit file if it differs from the resource block name.

    New in Chef Client 13.7.